Fantasy98/ResUNet/README.md

-# Residual U-Net with Attention Mechanism
+# Residual U-Net with Attention Mechanisms

-Medical Image Segmentation using Residual U-Net with Attention Mechanism.
+Medical Image Segmentation using Residual U-Net with Attention Mechanisms.

-The network takes advantage of residual blocks, atrous spatial pyramid pooling, and channel- and spatial-attention blocks.
+The network takes advantage of residual blocks, Atrous Spatial Pyramid Pooling (ASPP), and channel- and spatial-attention blocks.
 We take ResNet50 as backbone to facilitate the training process.

 ## Network architecture